 That’s where we can help.
 What you’ll find here is a straightforward, jargon-busting guide to PSD2.
 We’ll look at what PSD2 is, why it’s happening, and who’s affected.
 But most importantly, we’ll explore how your business needs to prepare for the sweeping changes it’s set to bring.

 PSD2 will present huge opportunities for your business – but it’s up to you to embrace them.
 Read on, and we’ll tell you how.

 PSD2 stands for the revised Payment Services Directive.
 It’s European Union legislation that’s designed to improve consumer rights, reduce fraud, and promote more innovative payment methods.

 PSD2 came into force on 13th January 2018.
 It’s designed to build on the original PSD (PSD1), which arrived in 2007.

-Despite having been around for about a year and a half now, PSD2 isn’t in full swing yet.
-That’s right – some of its most disruptive features are still working their way through the ponderous practicalities of EU law, and won’t arrive until September 14th, 2019.
+Despite having been around for about three years now, PSD2 still isn’t in full swing yet.
+That’s right – after taking a while for some of its most disruptive features to work their way through the ponderous practicalities of EU law, Brexit happened.
+The deadline for SCA and PSD2 enforcement was pushed back, pushed back again, and now won’t arrive until September 14th, 2021.